funsho45/Design-and-Analysis-of-2-and-4-bar-mechanisms/README.md

-# Design and Analysis of 2 and 4 bar mechanisms
+# Design and Analysis of Two and 4 Four mechanisms

 This project consisted of using both MATLAB and Siemens NX  to carry out simulations of mechanism systems.